Isle Of Man / Ellan Vannin - BBC News

 - From the section Isle Of Man / Ellan Vannin

-Sport TT rider quality at 'all-time high'
+TT rider quality at 'all-time high'

 Outright lap record holder Michael Dunlop and multiple winner Ian Hutchinson will be amongst 81 riders to compete at this year's TT races.